 Hair and Hairline

 You will see the same differences in other examples of averaged faces on the internet.
-A good example is the Face of Tomorrow website or the BeautyCheck website.
-You can also see some of these “prototypes” in part 3 of my thesis on facial feminisation here.
+A good example is the BeautyCheck website.
+You can also see more of them in part 3 of my thesis on facial feminisation here.

 1: Scalp Advance:

-In a scalp advance a strip of skin is removed in front of the the hairline, the scalp is lifted away from the skull and pulled forward to fill the gap.
-There is a limit to how far the scalp can be moved in one go - 2 or 3 cm (an inch to and inch and a half) is typical so two or more separate scalp advances several months apart may be required to achieve the desired result.
+In a scalp advance a strip of skin is removed from in front of the the hairline, the scalp is lifted away from the skull and pulled forward to fill the gap.
+There is a limit to how far the scalp can be moved in one go - an inch or an inch and a half (2 to 3 cm) is typical so two or more separate scalp advances several months apart may be required to achieve the desired result.
 If the surgeon is also doing work on the forehead bones, they can do it through the same incision as the scalp advance.
-Occasionally, surgeons can place and inflatable bag under the scalp - this is inflated a little at a time over the course of several weeks to stretch the scalp ready for a scalp advance.

 2: Hair Transplants: